rustinphares/pdf2htmlEXwiki/Building.md

 #### Mac OS X

-An easy way to instal pdf2htmlEX on Mac OS X is to use [brew](http://brew.sh/).
+An easy way to install pdf2htmlEX on Mac OS X is to use [brew](http://brew.sh/).
 After installing brew, open a terminal:
 ``` bash
 brew install pdf2htmlEX